hhessel/PyQIF-Parser/README.md

 ## Why

-There are already some Python-based parsers for QIF files, however they had issues with the file my (German) Lexware Financial Manager 2019 is spitting out.
+There are already some Python-based parsers for QIF files, however they had issues with the file my (German) Lexware Financial Manager (Finanzmanager) 2021 is spitting out.

 What I basically need is a tool to convert a QIF file into a pandas dataframe, so this is my main motivation.

 As I do not use split bookings I probably will not spend some effort to implement them.
 Feel free to send a pull request.

+## Contributions

+All work done by Uwe Ziegenhagen.
+I did just repackaged this with some slight changes for my own purposes and so it's available as https://pypi.org/project/PyQifParser/ package.

 ## Resources